Want to shop for wireless router, but not sure where to start?

 MU-MIMO or SU-MIMO

 Now, what are MU-MIMO and SU-MIMO?
-It stands for Multi-user multiple inputs multiple output and Single-user multiple inputs multiple outputs.
+It stands for Multi-user multiple inputs multiple outputs and Single-user multiple inputs multiple outputs.
 As the names suggest, SU-MIMO developers the data on a rotational basis to a single device but it happens so fast that you won’t even notice it, whereas MU-MIMO delivers the data to multiple users and single time.

 For example, if you are playing PUBG online, and meanwhile somebody in your family is watching Netflix both of you might get a buffer for a few seconds.
 In this case, if you had an MU-MIMO router it wouldn’t be an issue.

 Apart from this, there are routers on the market that have features like the parental look, guest access, time-slots and more.
 Finally, I would like to conclude by saying gone are the days when there used to only a couple of options for routers.
 These days there is N number of routers available in the market that can meet any specific need that you have.
-So, write down your requirement first and then choose a router that fulfills all the requirements.
+So, write down your requirements first and then choose a router that fulfills all the requirements.